 • An abusive ex-boyfriend knows where they live;

-• The person is sexually assaulted at the premises and the police have not caught the perpetrator.
+• The person is sexually assaulted at the premises, and the police have not caught the perpetrator.

-What extra protections are available for victims of sexual violence?
+What are extra protections available for victims of sexual violence?

 The victim of sexual violence, including cases involving sexual assault or sexual abuse, can still leave their apartment early without showing a credible, imminent threat of future harm if the sexual violence occurred on the premises.